HMNZS Rotoiti (F625): 1st Korean tour, 1950–1951

 On 17 July 1951 during a patrol in the approaches of Chinnampo harbour she carried out an attack on an enemy gun position at Sogon-Ni Point.
 An assault party of 14 men, supported by gunfire from the ship, landed and took two enemy soldiers prisoner.
 On 25 August she carried out second raid on gun positions at Sogon-Ni.
 The shore party, which included Royal Marines from HMS Ceylon landed, but came under fire and 19-year-old Able Seaman Robert Edward Marchioni was killed.
 He was the only RNZN casualty of the Korean War.
-Patrol and support bombardment duties off west coast of Korea continued into September and Rotoiti completed her first tour of duty with the United Nations in October.

 On 25 October while en route from Kure to Hong Kong she received a distress message from the British merchant ship SS Hupeh which had been boarded by pirates in the Yangtze River estuary.
 The pirates threatened reprisals if Hupeh were boarded, but agreed to leave the ship if they were granted safe passage to a nearby island.
 To avoid bloodshed this was accepted.
 After calling at Hong Kong, the frigate returned to Auckland, via Borneo and Brisbane, arriving in November for service in the 11th Frigate Flotilla.

-In May 1952 awards were made to the ship's company for their Korean service.
-These included the Distinguished Service Cross (DSC) to the Captain, Lieutenant-Commander B.E.
-Turner, who was later awarded the United States' Legion of Merit – the only RNZN officer to be awarded this distinction.
-The DSC was also awarded to two other officers, and also two Distinguished Service Medals.
-A Mention in Despatches was awarded to the Telegraphist, Petty Officer J.A.
-Boyland, and Able Seaman Marchioni was awarded a Posthumous Mention in Despatches.